"I am not the same, having seen the moon shine on the other side of the world." - Mary Anne Radmacher

 Things to Do & See in Copenhagen

-(aside from eating and shopping - more on that later!)
+(aside from eating and shopping - which I did too!)

 DANISH HISTORY: Rosenborg Castle